Take a fast-track approach to your professional future by

 The accelerated program prepares academically qualified Carlow nursing majors to take a fast-track approach toward their professional future that includes graduate education and advanced practice roles.
 Students who qualify for this program may earn up to 12 master’s nursing credits by the completion of their BSN degree at Carlow University.
-Refer to the Department of Nursing RN-BSN Student Handbook for specific policies regarding admission into and progression across the RN-BSN to MSN accelerated program curriculum.

 - MSN: Nurse Practitioner

 (Family/Individual Across Lifespan)

 - MSN: Nursing Concentration in Education and Leadership Online